imt-mobisyst/pkg-multibot/README.md

 - [DDS domain tag](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/Content/UsersManual/ChoosingDomainTag.htm) (only CycloneDDS) that drops messages from the same DOMAIN_ID if nodes don't have the same domain tag
     > Is it possible for a node to be on multiple `tag` at the same time / switch when publishing ?
-- *Modifying to the DDS RMW implementations to get access to Publisher/Subscriber and modify partitions dynamically (see [this](https://discourse.ros.org/t/restricting-communication-between-robots/2931/31))*
+- *Modifying the DDS RMW implementations to get access to Publisher/Subscriber and modify partitions dynamically (see [this](https://discourse.ros.org/t/restricting-communication-between-robots/2931/31))*

 - Custom communication outside of ROS2 (but how to simulate) :